robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 "Lily never knew what hit her."
 She tossed her head.
 "And then, this other actress—"

-The door burst open and Charlie tottered in, his eyes on his notes and his mouth to one side.
+The door slowly opened and Charlie stepped into the workroom.
+He was studying his notes, his mouth to one side.

 Mara looked up from her work.